 The proof is in its utter domination of California.
 Unbeknownst to me prior to this write-up, the Golden State is the world’s largest legal cannabis market.
 With a title like that, it’s a wonder how anything gets done around here.
 Joking aside, Origin House boasts more than 450 California-based dispensaries and more than 50 popular brands.

 In other words, if you can make it in California, you can make it anywhere.
 This bodes very well for ORHOF stock.
-Last month’s midterm elections proved that legal weed is gaining serious momentum.
+October’s midterm elections proved that legal weed is gaining serious momentum.
 Inevitably, more recreational markets will open, allowing Origin House to expand its dominating presence.

 Let’s face facts: Marijuana stocks don’t exactly have the greatest reputation for stability.
 That goes five-fold for over-the-counter offerings.
 One notable exception to this rule is Marimed (OTCMKTS:MRMD).

 While other sector players hemorrhaged severely during the October rout, MRMD stock actually enjoyed a standout performance, gaining nearly 19%.
 That said, Marimed eventually gave up those gains and then some.
-Since the first of November, MRMD is down a little over 17%.
+Still over the last year,, MRMD has surged 80%.

 Its biggest advantage is its highly demanded consultation services.
 Covering everything from licensing application support to facilities management, MRMD provides relevant and critical insights for budding entrepreneurs.
 Plus in my opinion, Marimed levers one of the brightest and well-rounded leadership teams in the marijuana industry.

 Marijuana retail outfit Medmen Enterprises (OTCMKTS:MMNFF) suddenly became one of the best stocks to buy in botany around mid-October.
 Within a matter of days, MMNFF stock skyrocketed over 60%.
 But like most over-the-counter affairs, Medmen gave up its profits just as quickly.